 In the rest of this blog post we’ll break down what’s in the video and talk about each feature.

 As you’d expect, a lot of the improvements are to support the Java Platform Module System.
 One of the new features to help developers getting up to speed with Jigsaw and Java modularity is the new Java Module Diagram.
-This diagram shows the modules you’ve defined in your project in green; any automatic modules, (those modules that are dependencies on traditional jar files) in blue; and any JDK modules in yellow.
+This diagram shows the modules you’ve defined in your project in green; any automatic modules (those modules that are dependencies on traditional jar files) in blue; and any JDK modules in yellow.

 You’ll notice there are two different types of lines in the diagram, the thick blue lines show “requires transitive“, the thinner black lines are standard “requires” dependencies.

-These diagrams give a clear picture of which modules have been defined and which modules they depend upon, and can help you either to create a clean separation when creating a modular system, or simply visualise what’s going on with the new Java Platform Module System.
+These diagrams give a clear picture of which modules have been defined and which modules they depend upon, and can help you either to create a clean separation when creating a modular system, or simply visualize what’s going on with the new Java Platform Module System.

 If you are working with Java 9 modules, you’ll see code completion and generation has been improved for the module-info.java file.
 For a start, the generated module name more closely matches the IntelliJ IDEA module name.